Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising

-The second summand corresponds to the expected return from Google Ad-Exchange ($AdxRev$) if all bids submitted in $YahooX$ ($bids$) are below their corresponding reserve price ($\rho$).
-This happens with probability $Prob(bids<\rho)$.
+The second summand corresponds to the expected return from the outside option ($Rev_{out}$) if all bids submitted in \textit{Exchange Y} ($bid_i \;\forall i \in \mathcal{I}$) are below their corresponding reserve price ($\rho_i$).
+This happens with probability $Prob(bid_i<\rho_i \;\forall i\in \mathcal{I}|X)$.
+Conditional on sending the opportunity to the outside option, the expected revenue $Rev_{out}$ is constant.
+This assumption rule out situations where the quality of the inventory changes as a function of floors $\rho$.
+I.e. we could argue that the expected quality of the ad opportunities sent to the outside option is higher when floors in $\rho$ are high than when the elements in $\rho$ are low.
+In the Yahoo's application, we did not observe significant changes in $Rev_{out}$ as a function of floors $\rho$.
+So, we concluded that the assumption holds, at least for Yahoo.

-As mentioned earlier, the objective is to find the vector of floors $\rho$ that maximizes the total Yahoo Ad Exchange's revenue.
-That is
+As mentioned earlier, the objective is to find the vector of floors $\rho$ that maximizes the total publisher's revenue.
+That is,